-- 3.1 The responsibility assignments are such that: - Those with responsibility for performing the work accomplish attainment of health & safety objectives. - Those without direct responsibility for performing the work in general, accomplish verification of conformance to established H&S arrangements. - Provision of adequate resources essential to the implementation and control of Health and Safety.
+3.1 The responsibility assignments are such that:

+- Those with responsibility for performing the work accomplish attainment of health & safety objectives. - Those without direct responsibility for performing the work in general, accomplish verification of conformance to established health and safety (H&S) arrangements. - Provision of adequate resources essential to the implementation and control of health and safety.
 Resources include human resources with specialised skills, technology and financial resources.